Ch33z3head/Crypto/Proj_3/README.md

 Final Project Tasks

+### HowTo:

+Simply execute the Proj 3_final_EDHKE.py script and following the prompts.

 For the final assignment I want you to build procedures that allow you to perform an:
 * Elliptic Curve Diffie-Hellman exchange to establish a shared secret.
 Use a NIST approved curve.
 (Module 5)
 * For each chunk of public information sent generate an RSA Digital Signature.
 (Module 6)